johnynek/ghissue/README.md

 auth string and save it into that file.

 ## Usage
+`ghissue-exe --help` should give you help after you set up the configuration file.
+Each command has its own help, e.g. `ghissue-exe show --help`.

 ### show

-`ghissues show 90-200` pointing at the `twitter/summingbird` repo might return:
+`ghissue show 90-200` pointing at the `twitter/summingbird` repo might return:

 ```
 190	Add regression tests for BatchID off-by-one bugs discovered.